 Not sure what your path will look like after high school?
 Relax – you have options!

-• Gap year.
+- Gap year.
 Take a break!
 Perhaps you want to work, travel or spend some time planning your future.
 A lot can happen in a year.
-Make the most of your time off and prepare to hit the ground running when you’ve achieved your goals – whether you have your sights set on dominating the globe or you just want to relax and save up some cash to kickstart your career.
+Make the most of your time off and prepare to hit the ground running when you’ve achieved your goals – whether you have your sights set on dominating the globe or want to relax and save up some cash to kickstart your career.

-• Admission pathways.
+- Admission pathways.
 If you’re not quite ready to jump into uni study when you leave high school, you could choose to start at TAFE or a community college to ease you into tertiary study.
 Charles Sturt has partnerships with TAFEs across Australia, offering programs that combine TAFE and university study to give you a nationally recognised qualification.
-And our enabling courses are a great option if you haven’t met the entry requirements for your preferred course.
+Our enabling courses are a great option if you haven’t met the entry requirements for your preferred course.
 This one-year course guarantees entry into most degrees.
 You could even consider single subject study if you’d like to try out uni before starting a full degree.

-Love heart face Top tips for subject selection
+Top tips for subject selection

-• Play to your strengths!
+- Play to your strengths!
 Choose subjects you are strong in or that come naturally to you.

-• Go with what interests you!
-You’re more likely to enjoy Year 11 and 12 and get the marks you’ll need if you decide to go to uni.
+- Go with what interests you!
+You’re more likely to enjoy Years 11 and 12 and get the marks you’ll need if you decide to go to uni.

-• Be your authentic self!
+- Be your authentic self!
 Don’t base decisions on anyone else’s expectations or pick the same subjects as your friends just because it seems fun.

-It’s never too early to start exploring! thinking emoji
+It’s never too early to start exploring!

 So, what career are you suited to?